Omnis Technical Note TNWI0002 July 2011

 or for 64-bit Windows at:

 It is very important to understand that by default, the SYSTEM user will not inherit your preferences (such as server port) or serial number, as it is using this completely separate set of files.
-As such, you should run the Omnis Server visually, as a user, and enter a serial number and set the server port etc. Then close Omnis and copy your omnis.cfg file from your user’s AppData part of the Omnis installation.
-By default, this will be located at:
+As such, you should run the Omnis Server visually, as a user, and enter a serial number and set the server port etc. Then close Omnis and take a copy of your omnis.cfg file from the Studio folder inside your userís AppData part of the Omnis installation.
+For Studio 6.1 or above, you also need to take a copy of your config.json file from the Studio folder.

-You should then paste this file into the equivalent location for the SYSTEM user (i.e. at the path mentioned at the start of this section).
-In fact, if you don’t copy a pre-serialized omnis.cfg across, when running as a service Omnis will not start up fully, but will be stuck (invisibly) at the Serialization screen.
+You should then paste the omnis.cfg file (and config.json if appropriate) into the equivalent location for the SYSTEM user (i.e. at the path mentioned at the start of this section).
+If you donít copy a pre-serialized omnis.cfg across, when running as a service Omnis will not start up fully, but will be stuck (invisibly) at the Serialization screen.

 You will also need to make sure that any custom or altered files that reside in your AppData section are copied across to the SYSTEM’s AppData area before running as a service.
 This will include things like startup libraries, icon datafiles, localization files etc. In fact, you may find it easiest to just copy everything from your user’s AppData area into the SYSTEM’s equivalent.